farr/Bump10MSun/README.md

 Clone this repository.

 Instantiate the necessary Julia environment:

 1. Start Julia.

 2. Instantiate the Julia environment.
 For now you will also have to manually (re)add the [PopModels.jl](https://github.com/farr/PopModels.jl) package, as it is not yet listed in the General Julia registry.
-Push `]` to enter the package manager mode, and issue the command `add https://github.com/farr/PopModels.jl`.
+Push `]` to enter the package manager mode, activate the current directory with `activate .`, and issue the command `add https://github.com/farr/PopModels.jl`.
 Now that the PopModels.jl package is registered, you can instantiate the environment by issuing the `instantiate` command.

 3. You should now have a working `Bump10MSun` environment, and can:
     - Re-run the MCMC sampling of the various population models using the `scripts/sample.jl` script (artisinal) or resample all the models using